Our Score: 86/100

 Overall, OpenProject is one of the most project management software with powerful and flexible features.
 But this software is not really easy-to-use.
 In our opinion, OpenProject is best used for a software development project, but it also good enough to be used for any project types.
 So if you are looking for low-priced or free project management software with the most powerful and flexible features, OpenProject is one of the best choices for you.

 As open source project management software, OpenProject offer the packaged installation since November 2014.
-It is provided through the packager.io service and seriously reduces the chances of errors and simplifies the installation process.
-OpenProject provide the installation packages for Debian, Ubuntu, Fedora, Red Hat, CentOS.
+You can install the software in Linux distributions, such as Debian, Ubuntu, Fedora, Red Hat, and CentOS.
 For Windows OS, you might be able to run the Docker image or use the unofficial Windows stack provided by Bitnami.

 About OpenProject Foundation (OPF)